danieljwait/e2ee-messenger/Writeup/README.md

 <img src="./media/image55.png" style="width:3.42865in;height:1.9717in" alt="Text Description automatically generated" />

-Figure .
+Figure 22.
 MessengerAppClient.ShellViewModel.Connect

 One issue with this current method is that if the socket does not connect to the server successfully, the UI would still show “Connected” (currently the program crashes first, but if the crashing were fixed).
 This could be solved by adding a conditional to determine if the connection were successful.

 In future iterations of the solution, this method to begin the connection with the server would be where an infinitely looping receiving data thread would begin.
-This is needed in the program as it would solve the issue seen in *3.1.5* *Testing* with the SEND command not updating the received message field on the recipient’s program until they next communicate with the server.
+This is needed in the program as it would solve the issue seen in *3.1.5 Testing* with the SEND command not updating the received message field on the recipient’s program until they next communicate with the server.

 #### Sending a message to the server